joshuaSweetkindSinger/table_io/README.md

 format.
 It can be used to filter records, alter records, or simply to convert a table from one format to another.

+The single mechanism used to do all processing is the "pipe", which should be familiar to *nix users.
+It is describe in more detail below.
+Using pipes allows for a uniform, generic approach to the processing of records in a table.

 ## Instantiable Classes
 The top-level instantiable classes are `DelimitedReader` and `DelimitedWriter`.